FrozenVoid/Game-Design-DB/UI/Elements/Buttons/readme.txt

 A user should not perform extra actions to ensure that key functionality works(available by default, key action ensures its requirements are met )
 Example: Start/Stop button on video.
 Located at edge of screen, using the Triangle/Two-Blocks symbols that are universal for the format.

+Button margins: Key buttons should have a safety margin to reduce misclicks.